 The LVI-IPCC is scaled from −1 (least vulnerable) to 1 (most vulnerable).

 3. RESULTS AND DISCUSSION

+Insert title: Livelihood vulnerability index of respondents

 The table 3 showed that the highest vulnerability index value for sub-components in Jaipur district was found under the Livelihood Strategies (0.617), suggesting that most of the respondents depends on agriculture for their income, had higher loan dependency and one of the family members work outside the village for income.
 This was closely followed by Natural Disasters and Climate Variability (0.569) and Water (0.567) index value, higher value of both sub components were due to increased temperature, uneven rainfall, higher water inconsistency, use of natural water sources for drinking and most of respondents do not treat drinking water.
 The index value for Food component was found 0.477, showed higher dependency of respondents on own grown food crop.
 The Health index value (0.332) was found lower, indicating better health conditions and access to facilities among the respondents in Jaipur district.
 Health (0.359) and social demographic profile (0.291) sub components reflect lower vulnerability, due to better proximity to health facilities and comparatively lower illiteracy among household heads.
 The Social Network index value was found to be 0.353 which was higher than Udaipur.
 The Livelihood Vulnerability Index for Jaipur district was found to be 0.466 which was slightly lower than Udaipur.
 This suggests that relatively better livelihood stability compared to Udaipur.